 This module explores the critical and cultural contexts for practice in digital and new media art.
 You'll be introduced to a range of work by media arts practitioners, and encouraged to explore the relationship between theory and practice in your work.
 The module considers research as an ongoing component of the creative process, and will help you embed innovative approaches to research and writing into your routines as practitioners.

-- Creative brief: digital media
+- Creative brief: digital design

 This module provides you with the opportunity to spend time developing concepts and practical work introduced in the previous semester.
 You are encouraged to extend your interest in a more focused area of digital and web-based media, laying the foundations for the advanced independent project in the final year.
 To facilitate this process, you'll be provided with a choice of briefs from which to develop your practical work.